Paternity leave and pay

 (Note that in Northern Ireland, in exceptional cases, statutory paternity pay may be payable where an adoption agency places a child with approved foster parents who are also approved, prospective adopters.
 The agency will supply the foster parents with correspondence which can be shown to the employer explaining that they have met the relevant criteria for being matched with the child for the purposes of paternity leave and pay, and other entitlements open to adopters.
 The usual notification and service criteria will apply).

 Note that the meaning of the term 'employee' for SPP purposes is different from the meaning of paternity leave and other employment rights.
-This means that some workers who are not employees, eg agency workers, may qualify for SPP, even though they don't qualify for paternity leave.
+This means that some workers who are not employees, eg agency workers, may qualify for SPP, even though they do not qualify for paternity leave.

 SPP rates and recovery